moomance/armance-capstone/README.md

 ## My contributions

-Combining my proficiency in UX design with my software engineering background, I embarked on a significant endeavor as part of my studies' conclusion.
+Combining my proficiency in UX design with my software engineering background, I realized a 10-day project that I was passionate about to graduate from my studies in software engineering.
 This project was more than a mere showcase of front-end and back-end capabilities; it aimed to build a meaningful platform that solved real expats' needs.
 By applying a comprehensive approach encompassing the UX design double diamond process, UI design, and full-stack development, I was able to navigate the project from conceptualization to implementation, ensuring its relevance and usability for potential users.

 ## Table of Content